-The next step in evaluating EJ in the DCHC MPO area was to compile the percent of total Block Groups for each of the six EJ populations previously presented as the pie charts in this chapter.
-The six percentages are shown in column D of Table 3.2 below.
-The six percentages were then averaged to determine the overall average percent of total Block Groups (see bottom row).
-The overall averaged percent of total Block Groups was 23 percent.
-This means that 23 percent of all Block Groups in the DCHC MPO area were considered an EJ community of concern.
-23 percent was used as a threshold for the evaluation of long-range transportation projects included in Chapter 4.
+The next step in evaluating EJ in the DCHC MPO area was to compile the communities of concern Block Groups for each EJ population and determine the percent of total Block Groups for each of the seven EJ populations (see column D).
+The seven percentages from column D were then averaged to determine the average percent of total Block Groups (see bottom row).
+The averaged percent of total Block Groups was 29.57 percent and was used as a threshold for the evaluation of long range transportation projects included in Chapter 4.